 Travel Down Under to New Zealand for a true, au naturel experience (this is also one of the best places for foodies).
 Head to Malaysia, and put down a relatively small amount for a piece of an island in one of the most culturally packed places in the world: Southeast Asia.
 Looking to stay in this hemisphere, try Culebra, Puerto Rico, that’s just 15 miles off the coast of the U.S. territory.

 Whatever your interests or wherever you’re looking, read on for our list of the best islands to live on.

 No. 20 – Hvar, Croatia

 This Croatian island straddles the line dividing “historic” and “trendy.”
 Villas with views of the sea can be found in the $500,000 range and up.
 Fixer-upper stone houses and vacant lots, on the other hand, hit a much lower end of the cost spectrum.
 If island fever hits, ferries head to neighboring, rarely visited islands daily.

 19. Culebra, Puerto Rico

 The laid-back lifestyle and need for very few possessions are huge attractions to people considering a move to these South Pacific islands.
-The island folks are among the friendliest in the world because, as photographer Jon Whittle says, "they don't stress themselves with the things that occupy the Western world."
+The island folks are among the friendliest in the world because, as photographer Jon Whittle says, “They don’t stress themselves with the things that occupy the western world.”
 Beachfront homes start as low as $350,000.
-The town of Port Vila is more mainstream, with sidewalk cafes and an amateur expat theater group.
+The town of Port Vila is more mainstream with sidewalk cafés and an amateur expat theater group.

 17. Penang, Malaysia